Illusioner2520/EnderLynx/README.md

  - 🧑 Change your skin and cape in the launcher
    - 🧑‍🦰 Includes all default skins and skins from official skin packs
    - ↩️ Import skins from a file, username or URL
+   - ⭐ Favorite skins to come back to them later
  - 🔗 Share instances through a new .elpack file format
  - 📁 Add instances from a CurseForge .zip, Modrinth .mrpack or a CurseForge profile code
  - 🔔 Includes the most recent Minecraft news on the home page
  - ❓ Includes a random assortment of modpacks to discover on the home page
  - 🎁 Manage mods, resource packs and shaders, including the ability to disable.
-   - 📈 Update content, including when an instance's version is edited
+   - 📈 Update content, including when an instance's game version is edited
- - 🍫 Jump directly in to a world if the version supports it
+ - 🍫 Jump directly into a world if the version supports it
  - ⌚ View your most recently played worlds and instances to jump back in
  - 📌 Pin your instances or worlds to the home screen
  - ✂️ Add a desktop shortcut for instances or worlds to jump back in without opening the launcher